dcb6/Ez-open/README.md

 ### Example:

 I want to work on problems 2 and 3 of my COMP 182 assignment and open up the main problem page.
-After quickly setting up ezopen, I type
+I simply type:

 `python ezopen.py 2 3 main`

 And this opens up the appropriate Overleaf, assignment webpages, and pdfs for these problems.

 ## Usage
-The first time running ez-open, type
+The first time running ez-open, type:

 `python ezopen.py setup firsttime`